Financial Aid, Scholarships, Tuition Waivers, and Employment Opportunities

 The Psychology & Child Development department does not offer scholarships or fellowships.
 Second year students, however, may apply for the following paid employment opportunities:

-- Clinical Assistant: Two yearlong, 10 hour/week paid appointments with the Cal Poly Community Counseling Center.
+- Clinical Assistant: Two yearlong, 10 hour/week paid appointments with SLO Counseling Service.
 Duties include a variety of clinical and administrative responsibilities.

 - Teaching Assistant: A one-to-three quarter paid position to assist an instructor with an undergraduate psychology course.
 Duties could include lecturing, conducting small discussion/work groups,scoring tests, and grading essays.